kexinliuutsa/GUI--Defense_Strategy/README.md

 # Cross-Scale Behavioral Defense for Humanized GUI Agents

 This repository contains a cross-scale behavioral defense for detecting humanized mobile GUI-agent behavior.

-The project builds on the Agent Humanization Benchmark (AHB), which shows that modifying swipe trajectories, interaction intervals, and tap durations can substantially weaken behavioral detectors operating on individual actions.

-Our central observation is that suppressing one behavioral representation does not necessarily eliminate all source-conditioned structure.
-Under the evaluated humanization methods, detectable structure can remain in other representations or at other behavioral scales.
+Existing behavioral detectors often operate on individual actions, making them vulnerable to humanization strategies that directly modify the targeted representation.
+In our experiments, suppressing one behavioral representation does not necessarily eliminate all source-conditioned structure.
+Detectable structure can remain at other behavioral scales, such as session-level distributions and relationships across actions.

-Rather than relying on a single human-vs-agent behavioral fingerprint, the defense combines complementary session-level and cross-action signals.
+Our defense combines multiple complementary behavioral views rather than relying on a single human-vs-agent fingerprint.

 ---

-## Motivation
+## Defense Architecture

-Behavioral GUI-agent detectors are often evaluated on individual gestures.

-This creates a natural attack surface: if an attacker knows which representation is being measured, it can directly humanize that representation.

-For example:
+The frozen defense contains four components.

+### 1. Session Distribution Head

+Models behavioral statistics across a session while excluding simple bookkeeping shortcuts such as action count, total session span, and point-count statistics.

+The remaining representation captures properties such as inter-action timing, action-duration distributions, spatial reuse, and behavioral variability.

+### 2. Strict Cross-Action Head

-- B-spline perturbation modifies the geometry of individual swipe trajectories.
+Focuses on relationships between actions rather than the internal geometry of individual gestures.
-- History Matching replaces or adjusts swipe behavior using empirical human trajectory statistics.
-- Long Tap modifies action duration.
-- Fake-action methods alter interaction timing by injecting additional actions.

-Our experiments show that these transformations can substantially reduce the accuracy of detectors operating on the directly targeted representation.

-However, under the evaluated attacks, source-conditioned structure often remains visible at other behavioral scales.

 Examples include:

-- session-level behavioral distributions,
-- relationships between consecutive actions,
-- spatial reuse across a session,
-- temporal organization across actions,
-- and specialized artifacts introduced by fake-action generation.

-This motivates a cross-scale defense.

----

-# Frozen Defense

-The final frozen defense contains four complementary components.

-## 1. Session Distribution Head

-The first head models behavioral statistics across a session.

-To reduce dependence on trivial bookkeeping shortcuts, we exclude features such
-as:

-- number of actions,
-- total session span,
-- point-count statistics,
-- and simple two-point / multi-point action ratios.

-The remaining representation captures behavioral distributions including:

-- inter-action timing,
-- action-duration statistics,
-- spatial reuse,
-- movement statistics,
-- and session-level behavioral variability.

----

-## 2. Strict Cross-Action Head

-The second head intentionally avoids relying on the internal geometry of individual gestures.

-Instead, it models relationships across actions.

-The frozen strict representation includes statistics derived from:

-- inter-action gaps,
+- inter-action gap statistics,
 - direction consistency,
-- start-location reuse,
-- end-location reuse,
+- start/end location reuse,
 - duration-displacement coupling,
-- and consecutive-action similarity.
+- consecutive-action similarity.

 This head is designed to remain useful when individual swipe trajectories have already been humanized.

----

-## 3. Fake-Action Artifact Head
+### 3. Fake-Action Artifact Head

-Some fake-action humanization strategies introduce a distinctive closed-loop action pattern.

-A fake action can travel a substantial path while ending close to its starting position.
+Some fake-action strategies introduce closed-loop actions that travel a substantial distance but end close to their starting point.

-We therefore include a lightweight specialized detector for this artifact.
+We include a lightweight specialized detector for this artifact.

-This component is intentionally treated as attack-family-specific rather than as a universal agent signature.
+This component is treated as attack-family-specific rather than as a universal agent signature.

----

-## 4. Conditional Human-Reference Head
+### 4. Conditional Human-Reference Head

-A source classifier can fail in two different ways.

-An agent trajectory may move toward the Human distribution, but it may also overshoot the source-classification boundary while remaining far outside the actual Human support.

-To detect this second case, we include a Human-only support model.
+A source classifier may be crossed without the resulting behavior actually entering the Human distribution.

+The Human-reference head therefore checks whether a base-detector miss still lies outside Human behavioral support.

-The Human-reference head is evaluated only when the three base heads do not already classify the behavior as agent-generated.
+It is consulted only when the three base heads do not already detect the session.

-The final decision rule is:

 ```text
 Session Distribution